Panmure House is the final remaining home of Adam Smith, philosopher and 'father of modern economics.'

 In 2008, Edinburgh Business School & Heriot-Watt University undertook to rescue this historic building from dereliction.
 Following a 10-year, £5.6m renovation, Panmure was formally opened in November 2018.

-Our mission is to provide a world-class 21st-century centre for social and economic debate and research, convening in the name of Adam Smith to effect positive change and forge global, future-focussed networks.
+Our mission is to provide world-influencing social and economic debate and research, convening in the name of Adam Smith to effect positive change and forge global, future-focussed networks.

 This is in service of our vision: a world in which businesses and governments serve the long-term common good; where policies and public discourse are inclusive, well-reasoned and founded on research.